NathStevo97/certifications-notes/vmware/vmware-tanzu/02_Management_Clusters/05_Cluster_Authentication/2 5 - Cluster Authentication 1595ffbfc3c549f5b8921f02a1ae446c.md

 ![Untitled](2%205%20-%20Cluster%20Authentication%201595ffbfc3c549f5b8921f02a1ae446c/Untitled%201.png)

 1. Kubectl calls the Tanzu CLI
-2. Tanzu CLI realises that the user requesting doesn’t have a token for authentication; opens a web browser to the Pinniped supervisor - redirecting to the Dex Login Page
+2. Tanzu CLI realises that the user requesting doesn't have a token for authentication; opens a web browser to the Pinniped supervisor - redirecting to the Dex Login Page
 3. The user provides their LDAP credentials and Dex authenticates with the LDAP server → Redirecting to Pinniped Supervisor

 ![Untitled](2%205%20-%20Cluster%20Authentication%201595ffbfc3c549f5b8921f02a1ae446c/Untitled%202.png)